Are you worried that you or someone you care about may have a sex or porn addiction?

 Sex Addiction Counselling:

-In one to one counselling with addicts we will explore whether there is an addiction problem, the severity of the problem, motivation to change these behaviours.
+In one to one counselling with addicts we will explore whether there is an addiction problem, the severity of the problem and motivation to change these behaviours.
 We will address underlying causes and help you to find different coping strategies.
 We will also regularly “check in” to work towards recovery and sobriety.

 In one to one counselling with Partners of addicts, we will offer support through this really difficult time, recognising the trauma you are going through.
 Partner of addicts also often internalise a lot of difficult emotions, shame, guilt, anger and many other intense feelings about the addict, about themselves and about the relationship.
 At a time when there will already be a lot of strain these feelings can lead relationships into a confused and sometimes volatile place.
 Ideally, the best setting for a sex addict’s partner to get recovery is in the same place the addict receives it – with a supportive counsellor or psychotherapist trained in the treatment of sexual addiction.